12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 The narration of the sisters and their analysis of their country’s situation helps paint a picture of the rebellion and the irreverence that marked their character.

-The Mirabal sisters were outspoken and were ultimately assassinated by Trujillo’s forces.
-But they have been immortalized in Dominican lore—including in this powerful book—as those who gave a voice to a suppressed country.
+The outspoken sisters were ultimately assassinated by Trujillo’s forces, but they have been immortalized in Dominican lore—including in this powerful book—as those who gave a voice to a suppressed country.

 Author: Miguel de Cervantes